21st Century Learning Environments

 Thinkspace is committed to enabling 21st century learning through the design of creative and flexible spaces, which empower a school culture to evolve and transform supportive teaching and learning.

-We implemented many 21st century learning principles, such as flexibility, adaptability, daylight and transparency, as well as safety, visibility, and supervision on projects such as Norma Rose Point K-8 School and Centennial Secondary School.
-Norma Rose Point was also featured in a video from Fielding Nair International.
+We implemented many 21st century learning principles, such as flexibility, adaptability, daylight and transparency, as well as safety, visibility, and supervision on projects such as Maddaugh Elementary School and Hugh Boyd Secondary School.
+Our work on Norma Rose Point Elementary School was also featured in a video from Fielding Nair International.

 Design principles for 21st century learning